Missouri Route 84: History

 The route was designated in 1921 as part of the Centennial Road Law, which created a highway system for the state of Missouri.
 It started at the Arkansas state line and traveled east to Caruthersville, providing a route to St. Louis via Kennett and Poplar Bluff from Pemiscot County.
 A section from the Dunklin–Pemiscot county line to Hayti was being paved partially in concrete later that year, and did not finish until the next year.
 The route in Pemiscot County was completed by 1925, excluding the bridges over Little River, which were completed in 1926, providing the first all-year crossing over the river.
 By 1927, the route was the most heavily used highway in southeast Missouri.
 The road was flooded during the Great Mississippi Flood of 1927 in April, from the Arkansas state line to Kennett.
 The waters receded about three months later, and the cost to repair the damage was $10,000 (1928 USD).
 The last unpaved section from Hayti to Caruthersville began paving in 1930.
 Two bridges were being constructed in 1931, and opened the year after.
 All of the route was paved by 1932.
 The route was widened to two lanes from Kennett to Hayti in 1934.

 In 1957, a bypass around Caruthersville was being built to relieve traffic going through downtown.
 Known as Fair Boulevard (due to its vicinity to the American Legion Fairground), Route 84 was rerouted to the new bypass as it was state maintained.
 The boulevard opened in the same year, improving traffic in the area.
 Markings were installed two years later.
 The five bridges over the Little River were replaced starting in 1965, at a cost of $802,442 (1965 USD).
 In 1969, an interchange at I-55 was being constructed, and it was completed by 1971.
-Route 84 was extended southwards to a new interchange at I-155 by 1977, replacing a section of Route Y. In November 1980, US 412 was designated with the route concurrent with Route 84 from Kennett to Hayti.
+Route 84 was extended southwards to a new interchange at I-155 by 1977, replacing a section of Route Y. Until that event, Route 84 ended at a ferry site on the Mississippi River, where it continued as Tennessee State Route 79 in Lake County, Tennessee.
+That ferry, which began service in 1895, was discontinued prior to the opening of the I-155 interchange.

+In November 1980, US 412 was designated with the route concurrent with Route 84 from Kennett to Hayti.
 By 2001, a connector was built from Route 84 and US 412 to I-55 and I-155.
 Part of Route 84 and US 412 in Pemiscot County east of Route A to Hayti Heights was expanded to a multi-lane highway by 2004, and from Kennett to east of Route A by 2010.